 Consider: Auditing your sedentary patients to see if they have been offered any physical activity advice.

-Benefits for GPs and teams: Reduced appointments and pain relief prescriptions.
+Benefits to health professionals: Reduced appointments and pain relief prescriptions.

 The Chartered Society of Physiotherapists has postcards to buy and a free pdf download for desk workers or even self use!